BARL Associated Faculty

 Bioarchaeology of Çatalhöyük Project

 Çatalhöyük provides a window on to early farmers and adaptation of early Holocene humans in south-central Turkey dating to 7100-5950 cal BC.
 Central to understanding the successes and failures of populations inhabiting this setting is the study of human remains.
 Since 2002, a team of bioarchaeologists has been addressing the larger question: What were the implications of domestication and agricultural intensification, increasing sedentism, and population growth for health and lifestyle in this early farming community?
-The investigation is an arm of the larger Çatalhöyük Archaeological Project, directed by Ian Hodder.
+The investigation is an arm of the larger Çatalhöyük Research Project, directed by Ian Hodder.

 Jessica Pearson, Amy Bogaard, Michael Charles, Katheryn Twiss, Nerissa Russell, Clark Spencer Larsen, and Simon Hillson (2015) Stable Carbon and Nitrogen Isotope Analysis at Neolithic Çatalhöyük: Evidence for Human and Animal Diet and the Relationship to Households.
 Journal of Archaeological Science 57:69-79.